 Night markets are a fantastic way to get up close and personal with the local residents on the island.
 From cheap designer clothing to local snacks and meals, the Thong Sala night market has something for everyone.

-The easiest way to locate the market is by starting from the pier and turning left, then follow the main road until you see a large red sign that reads ‘Pantip Market’.
+The easiest way to locate the market is by starting from Thong Sala Pier and turning left, then following the main road along until you see a large red sign that reads ‘Pantip Market’.

 The Market is open from Monday to Friday between the hours of 16:00 to 22:00.
-On Saturdays, the bustling market is moved to the road that runs parallel to the pier for an even greater market experience.
+On Saturdays, the bustling market is moved to the road that runs parallel to the pier for an even more sweeping market experience.

-The variety of foods at Thong Sala Night Market is enormous, so we have compiled a list of a few examples of foods you can expect to see.
+The variety of foods at Thong Sala Night Market is enormous, so we have compiled a list of some examples of foods you can expect to find.

-Pantip Market is mostly a food market during the week, offering a variety of foods that cater to vegan, vegetarian, and other dietary requirements.
+During the week, Pantip Market is mainly a food market offering a variety of foods that cater to vegan, vegetarian, and many other dietary requirements.